The first step to decarbonising the UK’s most carbon intensive region

 The CO2 by-product will be captured and stored safely and permanently offshore.
 The Humber is the closest industrial hub to the Endurance storage site in the Southern North Sea.

-H2H Saltend could provide low carbon chemicals to act as marine fuels, making the Port of Hull one of the first in the world to offer low carbon maritime refuelling.
+H2H Saltend could provide low carbon chemicals to act as marine fuels, making the ports in the Humber among the first in the world to offer low carbon maritime refuelling.

 95%